slangcake/oxgraphs/README.md

 # oxgraphs
-A package for drawing graphs in the oxford house style
+A package for drawing graphs in the Oxford Economics house style

 To install, run the following: